 - Prosecuting and defending numerous defamation actions.

-- Bringing and responding to proceedings for extraordinary remedies such as injunctions against former employees to prevent unfair competition or the improper use or disclosure of confidential or sensitive information.
+- Bringing and responding to proceedings against former employees to prevent unfair competition or the improper use or disclosure of confidential or sensitive information.